grafana/grafana-opentelemetry-starter/README.md

 | 3.0.4+              | 17+          | Use this starter in version 1.0.0 (only works with gradle)                               |
 | 2.x                 | 8+           | Use the [Java Agent](https://grafana.com/docs/opentelemetry/instrumentation/java-agent/) |

+Logging is supported with Logback and Log4j2
+(a separate appender is added automatically, leaving your console or file appenders untouched).

 # Getting Started

 Add the following dependency to your `build.gradle`